Truth tables implement combinatorial logic design in a concise, tabular format. Typical applications for truth tables include decision making for:

 You evaluate a truth table one decision at a time, starting with Decision 1.
-The Default Decision covers all possible remaining decisions.
-If one of the decisions is true, you perform its action, and then the truth table execution is complete.
+The Decision 4 covers all possible remaining decisions.
+If one of the decisions is true, the table perform the associated action, and then the truth table execution is complete.

 For example, if conditions

 false and condition